zaurelzo/Cerbere/README.md

   ```bash
    python search.py <TF|TF_IDF> <1|2|3|4> <perQuery|total>
   ```
-  * The first parameter is term ponderation : TF or TF*IDF \n
+  * The first parameter is term ponderation : TF or TF*IDF
-  * The second paramter is the similarity method used  : 1: inner product, 2:Coef. de Dice, 3:Cosinus measure, 4: Jaccard measure \n
+  * The second paramter is the similarity method used  : 1: inner product, 2:Coef. de Dice, 3:Cosinus measure, 4: Jaccard measure
   * The fird paramater enable to run the query for just the parametered method (perQuery) or run the query for all methods(total)